kendarorg/the-protocol-master-samples/README.md

 * Click Update
 * Click Archive
 * Go on Archive tab (upper right) and notice the task
-* Stop the recording on all protocols [http://net_core_tpm:8081/api/protocols/*/plugins/record-plugin/stop](http://net_core_tpm:8081/api/protocols/*/plugins/record-plugin/stop)
+* Stop the recording on all protocols http://DOCKER_SERVER:28081/api/protocols/*/plugins/record-plugin/stop
+* You can download all the recordings! http://DOCKER_SERVER:28081/api/storage/download as a zip file

 ### Look Ma, NO DATABASE

 * Stop the ```db_mysql``` container
-* Start the replaying on MySQL [http://net_core_tpm:8081/api/protocols/mysql-01/plugins/replay-plugin/start](http://net_core_tpm:8081/api/protocols/mysql-01/plugins/replay-plugin/start)
+* Start the replaying on MySQL http://DOCKER_SERVER:28081/api/protocols/mysql-01/plugins/replay-plugin/start
 * Refresh the page [http://net_core_http/index.html](http://net_core_http/index.html)
 * Redo exactly all the actions
 * And everything will work!!!!
 But with a fake DB
-* Stop all the replayings [http://net_core_tpm:8081/api/protocols/*/plugins/replay-plugin/stop](http://net_core_tpm:8081/api/protocols/*/plugins/replay-plugin/stop)
+* Stop all the replayings http://DOCKER_SERVER:28081/api/protocols/*/plugins/replay-plugin/stop

 ### Look Ma, NOT EVEN THE API SERVER